 4. Investment Requirements

 In many countries, there exists a minimum investment requirement if you want to incorporate a business.
 In Brazil you don’t need a minimum capital to start your company.
 Although there is a requirement for a minimum investment when you want to apply for a Brazilian Investor Visa.
 When your investment is worth 150,000 USD or more you can apply for an investor visa.

 When you want to incorporate a company in Brazil it is important to know that at least 2 shareholders are required.
 Without at least 2 shareholders, it will not be possible to set up a business in Brazil.
 It doesn’t matter if these shareholders are foreigners, Brazilians or a legal organisation.

 Are You Looking for More Information?

 Are you looking for more incorporation tips?
 At Biz Latin Hub, we have a group of professional and specialized lawyers who are always prepared to provide you of all the information that you need.
-Please contact us via our CEO Craig Dempsey here to find out how we can help you with the incorporation of a successful company in Brazil!
+Please contact us now to find out how we can help you with the incorporation of a successful company in Brazil!